Dopant

-A dopant (also called a doping agent) is a trace of impurity element that is introduced into a chemical material to alter its original electrical or optical properties.
-The amount of dopant necessary to cause changes is typically very low.
-When doped into crystalline substances, the dopant's atoms get incorporated into its crystal lattice.
+A dopant (also called a doping agent) is a small amount of a substance added to a material to alter its physical properties, such as electrical or optical properties.
+The amount of dopant is typically very low compared to the material being doped.

+When doped into crystalline substances, the dopant's atoms get incorporated into the crystal lattice of the substance.
 The crystalline materials are frequently either crystals of a semiconductor such as silicon and germanium for use in solid-state electronics, or transparent crystals for use in the production of various laser types; however, in some cases of the latter, noncrystalline substances such as glass can also be doped with impurities.

 In solid-state electronics using the proper types and amounts of dopants in semiconductors is what produces the p-type semiconductors and n-type semiconductors that are essential for making transistors and diodes.